afqueiruga/neural_continuum/Arrays to Signals.md

 ## What to do with this?

 I never implemented this idea because it seemed like a lot of effort.
 I originally had the variational calculus interpretation of models as a function we're trying to approximate.
-That perspective makes us look for better abstract representations of functions and function spaces to figure out more clever ways to  Lately, I've been leaning towards the discrete program intepretations of models, wherein we're directly synthesizing and learning *computer programs* with floating point variables and a listing of instructions `fmul`s, `fadd`s, `goto`s, etc. A few new developments made me flip back to these pages in my notebook and start thinking about mathematically solving for continuous functions again.
+That perspective makes us look for better abstract representations of functions and function spaces to figure out more clever ways to  Lately, I've been leaning towards the discrete program interpretations of models, wherein we're directly synthesizing and learning *computer programs* with floating point variables and a listing of instructions `fmul`s, `fadd`s, `goto`s, etc. A few new developments made me flip back to these pages in my notebook and start thinking about mathematically solving for continuous functions again.

 The [Neural Ordinary Differential Equation](https://arxiv.org/abs/1806.07366) at NeurIPS uses this kind of idea in the depth.
 [The Julia implementation](https://github.com/JuliaDiffEq/DiffEqFlux.jl) using [Flux.jl ](https://github.com/FluxML/Flux.jl) shows that it could possibly be implemented very easily.
-The work of [Chang et. al](https://arxiv.org/abs/1710.10348) used a similar ODE interprettation of residual networks, and pushed it further to develop a multigrid-in-time technique for accelerated training.
+The work of [Chang et. al](https://arxiv.org/abs/1710.10348) used a similar ODE interpretation of residual networks, and pushed it further to develop a multigrid-in-time technique for accelerated training.
 (I really like this; it uses the concept of smooth refinement of an approximation, and the multigrid method is great algorithm.)
 They present a similar equation to $\mathrm{d}h/\mathrm{d}\delta=(f(h)-h)/\Delta$ specific for residual networks where $f=G(h)+h$.
-The formulation I developed here includes a simultaneous continuization of the width of the network that can applied to more than residual networks.
+The formulation I developed here includes a simultaneous continuum-ization of the width of the network that can applied to more than residual networks.

 Learning more about full waveform inversion (I credit talking to Russell J. Hewett and following his course for [PySit]()) made me realize that the optimizing for fields like $W$ or $b$ is well studied and not completely intractable.